 - High body temperature.
 A body temperature of 104 F (40 C) or higher is the main sign of heatstroke.

-- A lack of sweating.
+- Alteration in sweating.
 In heatstroke brought on by hot weather, your skin will feel hot and dry to the touch.
 However, in heatstroke brought on by strenuous exercise, your skin may feel moist.

 - Nausea and vomiting.
 You may feel sick to your stomach or vomit.